dmbarbour/wikilon/docs/CommandSequences.md

 AO doesn't do infix notation.
 However, a claw view can support infix notations within a clear, delimited region.
 Blocks provide clear, delimited regions.
 We can potentially model sequences blocks by having a command separator 'escape' each block and recombine it.
 Of course, this needs to work transparently with the existing sugar around blocks.

         [foo, bar, baz, qux] desugars to:
-        [foo \[bar \[baz \[qux] seq] seq] seq]
+        [foo \[bar \[baz \[qux] yield] yield] yield]

 This is a right-associative binding.
 The continuation is hidden until just before we return.
 The continuation could easily be shoved into the program environment or returned to our interpreter.
-It isn't difficult to recognize that a block ends with `\[...] seq]`, so the desugaring is reversible in a straightforward way.
+It isn't difficult to recognize that a block ends with `\[...] yield]`, so the desugaring is reversible in a straightforward way.

 ### Reviewing Use Case: Data Sequences